QubesOS/qubes-core-admin-client/doc/manpages/qvm-firewall.rst

 * add - add specified rule.
 See `Rule syntax` section below.

 * del - delete specified rule.
-Can be selected either by rule number using :option:`--rule-no`, or specifying rule itself.
+The rule to remove can be selected either by rule number using :option:`--rule-no` or by specifying the rule itself using the same syntax used for adding it.

 * list - list all the rules for a given VM.